 El Arenal is another excellent choice to stay in Seville, centrally located and full of interesting attractions and things to do!

-One of the most well-known landmarks in this area is the Torre del Oro, along with the most famous bullring in Spain (Plaza de Toros de la Maestranza) in the center of the district, the Hospital de Caridad (full of interesting paintings!) and more.
+One of the most well-known landmarks in this area is the Torre del Oro, along with the most famous bullring in Spain (Plaza de Toros de la Maestranza) in the center of the district and the Hospital de Caridad (full of interesting paintings!) and more.
 On the small, authentic streets of El Arenal you’ll find tons of great restaurants, excellent tapas bars, flamenco places and cute cafes.

 I highly recommend this area for anyone that wants to find out more about Seville’s rich history, as this used to be the city’s port area.
 Even if you don’t stay here, it’s worth a visit!
 But I won’t recommend it to budget travelers, mainly because the area tends to be a bit expensive; so it’s more fit to upscale travelers.